-Chris is a fish ecologist based at the Batemans Bay Fisheries Centre where he leads a variety of projects monitoring and mitigating the impacts of water regulation on freshwater and estuarine ecosystems.
-Much of his science is interdisciplinary, using a suite of modern research techniques including acoustic and Passive Integrated Transponder (PIT) telemetry, Stable Isotope Analysis and otolith microchemistry in an attempt to improve the design and operation of river infrastructure for fish migration.
-Recent research projects have included assessing the effectiveness of coastal fishways in providing successful upstream and downstream fish passage.
-He currently supervises a number of post graduate students at various universities.
+Chris is a Research Scientist based at the Batemans Bay Fisheries Centre where he has led a variety of projects monitoring and mitigating the impacts of water regulation on fish populations.
+His work also includes research on threatened populations and the migratory history and spawning dynamics of many freshwater and estuarine fishes.
+Much of his science is interdisciplinary, using a suite of modern research techniques including acoustic telemetry, stable isotope analysis and otolith microchemistry.
+Chris currently supervises a number of post graduate students at various universities.

 Walsh, C.T. and Gillanders, B. M. (2018).
 Extrinsic factors affecting otolith chemistry – implications for interpreting migration patterns in a diadromous fish.
 Environmental Biology of Fishes 101, 905-916.

 Miles, N. G., Butler, G., Diamond, S., Bishop, D., van der, Meulen, D., Reinfelds, I.V. and Walsh, C. T. (2018).
 Combining otolith chemistry and telemetry to assess diadromous migration in pinkeye mullet, Trachystoma petardi (Actinopterygii, Mugiliformes) Hydrobiologia 808, 265-281.

 Mazumder, D., Williams, R. J., Wen, L., Saintilan, L. and Walsh, C. T. (2016), Impoundment constraint of fish niche diversity in a temperate Australian river.
 Hydrobiologia 771, 195-206.